itsToggle/plex_debrid/README.md

 7. You can mount your newly created remote by running the command 'rclone cmount your-remote: X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
 8. You've successfuly created a virtual drive of your debrid service!

-**2) Setup Plex**
+### 2) Setup Plex:

-2. Create a plex 'movie' library of the mounted virtual drive or add the mounted virtual drive to an existing 'movie' library.
+1. Create a plex 'movie' library of the mounted virtual drive or add the mounted virtual drive to an existing 'movie' library.
-3. Create a plex 'shows' library of the mounted virtual drive or add the mounted virtual drive to an existing 'shows' library.
+2. Create a plex 'shows' library of the mounted virtual drive or add the mounted virtual drive to an existing 'shows' library.
-4. *Recommendation: disable 'video preview thumbnails', disable 'intro detection', disable the scheduled task 'perfom extensive media analysis' to reduce the download traffic
+3. *Recommendation: disable 'video preview thumbnails', disable 'intro detection', disable the scheduled task 'perfom extensive media analysis' to reduce the download traffic
-5. You and your home users can now stream cached torrents from RealDebrid!
+4. You and your home users can now stream cached torrents from RealDebrid!

-**3) Setup plex_debrid**
+### 3) Setup plex_debrid:
 1. Run the script! (google "how to run a python script" ;) )
 2. The script will guide you through the initial setup.
 3. You're done!